mli/new-docs/python/guide/module/gluon/init.md

 ## Parameter Initialization

-Now that we know how to access the parameters, let's look at how to initialize them properly.
 By default, MXNet initializes the weight matrices uniformly by drawing random values with uniform-distribution between $-0.07$ and $0.07$ ($U[-0.07, 0.07]$) and updates the bias parameters by setting them all to $0$.
 However, we often need to use other methods to initialize the weights.
 MXNet's `init` module provides a variety of preset initialization methods, but if we want something out of the ordinary, we need a bit of extra work.

 ### Built-in Initialization